Skip to main content

 • SMO 6: Investigation and Discipline

-Under the Accounting and Financial Reporting Council Ordinance of 2021, the Accounting and Financial Reporting Council (AFRC) is responsible for investigation and disciplinary procedures for all professional accountants in Hong Kong S.A.R.
-The I&D system in Hong Kong S.A.R. is stated to be aligned with SMO 6 requirements.
+Under the Accounting and Financial Reporting Council Ordinance (Cap.
+588), the Accounting and Financial Reporting Council (AFRC) is responsible for investigation and disciplinary procedures for professional accountants in Hong Kong Special Administrative Region (S.A.R.).
+The investigative and disciplinary system in the jurisdiction is operational and aligned with the requirements of SMO 6.

 Current Status: Sustain